sudheerkodali/Sorting-DSA/README.md

 # Merge two sorted Arrays and the values are

 ![Image of Merge sort array`](./MergesortArray3.png)
-<p>when we compare the array values between A & B , combain with c then the values look in the above picture</p>
+<p>when we compare the array values between A & B , combain with C then the values look in the above picture</p>